jonbind/closingthegap/README.md

 * **fileTitration.itp** : Topology files used for titratable Martini simulations

 # Part 1: Parameterising angle and bond distribution
+Here all the simulation files are bundled together so feel free to test it out

 # Part 2: Simulation of titratableMartini setups
+This parts needs further balall

 # Part 3: Complexation of siRNA with PEI